Islandora/documentation/docs/installation/docker-basic-usage.md

 ### Regenerating docker-compose.yml

-If you make changes to configuration in the .env file, you may need to regnerate your `docker-compose.yml` file so that those changes take effect.
+If you make changes to configuration in the .env file, you may need to regenerate your `docker-compose.yml` file so that those changes take effect.

 ```